zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

       ]
 ```

-Note that State is not included in the JSON as its value is the default value.
+Note that ``State`` is not included in the JSON as its value is the default value.

 When the request is modified to specify a boundary type of Outside, the value
 before 13:30 and the value after 15:30 are included:

-      GET api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data/
+      GET api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data
-          GetWindowValues?startIndex=2017-11-23T12:30:00Z&endIndex=2017-11-23T15:30:00Z
+          ?startIndex=2017-11-23T12:30:00Z&endIndex=2017-11-23T15:30:00Z
           &boundaryType=2